3 Top Tips for a Stand-Out Cornell Essay 2024-2025

 College of Engineering

 And now for something a little different.
-Instead of writing one long essay, College of Engineering applicants have to write two shorter essays, and they get to choose from three prompts.
+Instead of writing one long essay, College of Engineering applicants have to write six (!) shorter essays; two that have a 200 word limit and four that have a 100 word limit.

-The first prompt is required and is the most similar to the prompts for the other colleges.
-It's a basic "why us?" prompt, in which you explain to Cornell what it is about their College of Engineering that made you want to apply.
+The second prompt is a basic "why us?" prompt, in which you explain to Cornell what it is about their College of Engineering that made you want to apply.
 Again, the more specific you can be here, the better.
 Mention things such as specific professors, classes, or internship opportunities to strengthen your essay.

 body_engineering